Araq/blog/concurrency2.rst

 A new concurrency system for Nim
 ===================================

+**Warning: The information presented here is severely outdated.**
+Nim's concurrency is now based on different mechanisms (scope based memory management and destructors).

 Part 2
 ------

+*2013-06*

 Part 1 introduced the basic ideas behind Nim's concurrency model.
 Here in part 2 things get more formal.
 However you will be rewarded by